Does a Subpoena Have to Be Served in Person?

 If You Have Been Served with a Subpoena, You Need to Engage Defense Counsel Promptly

-Regardless of the type of subpoena you have received, and regardless of the method by which it was delivered, it is important that you engage defense counsel promptly.
+A subpoena is a court order served by a court clerk, lawyer, paralegal, or professional process server.
+This legal document has the purpose of commanding a person to either testify as a witness in a court hearing, which may include witness fees as compensation (known as the witness subpoena), or produce documents or records (referred to as subpoena duces tecum) in legal proceedings.
+Regardless of the type of subpoena you have received, and regardless of the method by which the legal document was delivered, it is important that you engage defense counsel promptly.
 If you have grounds to object to the subpoena but fail to do so promptly, you could be deemed to have “waived” your opportunity to challenge its method of delivery.
 In any case, you will need to respond to the subpoena appropriately, and you will need to make sure that you do not inadvertently or unnecessarily disclose information that could increase your risk of facing liability or prosecution.

 Speak with a Subpoena Defense Lawyer at Oberheiden P.C.

-Have you been served with a subpoena?
+Have you been served with a subpoena related to a legal proceeding or court hearing?
 Are you wondering whether the subpoena may have been served improperly or may otherwise be invalid?
 To speak with one of our senior defense attorneys in confidence, call 888-680-1745 or request a complimentary case assessment online now.

 - I Was Served with a Subpoena.
 Now What?